jbossdemocentral/dv-gettingstarted/README.md

 **OPTION 2 - STEPS TO RUN WITHOUT JBDS**:
 **STEP 1:** Clone the Repository and Download Data Virtualization
 -git clone https://github.com/jbossdemocentral/dv-gettingstarted.git
--Download from jboss.org http://www.jboss.org/products/datavirt/download/
+-Download DV 6.2 from jboss.org http://www.jboss.org/products/datavirt/download/
--You must download and install EAP 6.4 and the EAP 6.4.3 as well.
+-Download EAP 6.4.0 from jboss.org http://www.jboss.org/products/eap/download/
+-Download EAP 6.4.3 Roll up patch from CSP https://access.redhat.com/jbossnetwork/restricted/softwareDownload.html?softwareId=39353
-Put the Data Virutalization Download, jboss-dv-installer-6.1.0.redhat-3.jar, into the software folder
+-Put the EAP 6.4.0, EAP 6.4.3 Roll up patch and Data Virutalization into the software folder

 **STEP 2:** Run Scripts in the scripts folder
 -NOTE: In this option the data is set in ${jboss.home.dir}/standalone/data/ and the standalone.xml is update for the VDB.
 The corresponding bat files require update.